pheeeeee/pheeeeee.github.io/aboutme.md

 #### Favorite Quotes
 Work hard, be kind.
 And amazing things will happen. <br><br>
-If survival is the goal, we drift.
-Yet in pursuit of the treasure island, a wondrous adventure unfolds.
+It's drift when we aim for survival.
+Yet it becomes an adventure in pursuit of the treasure.

 #### Contact
 E-mail : pjh961018@naver.com